 (2) Take a total of four Communications Courses as follows:

-(a) Two course units from the following three communcation courses
+(a) Two course units from the following three communication courses

 - COMM 125: Introduction to Communication Behavior

-(b) Two additional course units chosen from any communication courses, one of which may be the third course listed under (a) that the student completes.
+(b) Two additional course units from communication courses, one of which may be the third course listed under (a) that the student completes.
+NOTE: The following courses cannot be taken to satisfy this requirement: COMM 491: Communication Internship Seminar, COMM 493: Communication Independent Study, and the Senior Thesis courses COMM 494, COMM 495 and COMM 499.

 For questions regarding registration issues for communications courses, please contact Alison Feather, (215.898.8892) at the Annenberg School for Communication.
 For questions about concentration requirements, contact the concentration advisers listed above.